-(i) A high-quality education plan that attends to the full range of 21st century skills, including core subjects and themes such as both of the following:
+- (2) (A) The core elements of a full-service community school include, but are not necessarily limited to, all of the following: - (i) A high-quality education plan that attends to the full range of 21st century skills, including core subjects and themes such as both of the following: - (I) Civics, health, and environmental literacy.

-(I) Civics, health, and environmental literacy.
+- (II) Information, media, technology, career, and life skills appropriate to each grade from prekindergarten to grade 12. - (ii) The alignment of school and community resources with the needs of pupils and families. - (iii) A collaborative governance structure for the effective braiding of school and community resources and family and community engagement. - (iv) Expanded learning opportunities for all pupils, including before and after school enrichment programs, workplace learning opportunities, and postsecondary partnerships. - (v) Access to onsite, coordinated support services for pupils and families, including physical and mental health services, social services, and youth, family, and community engagement and development. - (B) The services set forth in this paragraph are designed to holistically address the mental, emotional, and physical health of pupils and to support the acceleration of academic achievement.
+11760.

-- (II) Information, media, technology, career, and life skills appropriate to each grade from prekindergarten to grade 12. - (ii) The alignment of school and community resources with the needs of pupils and families. - (iii) A collaborative governance structure for the effective braiding of school and community resources and family and community engagement. - (iv) Expanded learning opportunities for all pupils, including before and after school enrichment programs, workplace learning opportunities, and postsecondary partnerships. - (v) Access to onsite, coordinated support services for pupils and families, including physical and mental health services, social services, and youth, family, and community engagement and development. - (B) The services set forth in this paragraph are designed to holistically address the mental, emotional, and physical health of pupils and to support the acceleration of academic achievement. - 11760.
-Each eligible entity that receives a California promise neighborhood designation under this chapter shall prepare and submit an annual report to the department, which shall include both of the following: - (a) Information about the number and percentage of children, family members, and community members in the neighborhood who are served by the program, including a description of the number and percentage of children accessing each of the pipeline services and the number of family and community members served by which programs. - (b) Disaggregated data regarding population and program levels related to the program's success in annual growth, expressed with respect to program and project indicators and performance metrics developed by the department. - 11760.
-Every three years, promise neighborhood designees shall undergo a performance review conducted by the department and the community served by the promise neighborhood.
-The review shall examine performance in all of the following outcomes, as defined by the department:
+11759.
+Every three years, promise neighborhood designeesshall undergo a performance review conducted by the department and the community served by the promise neighborhood.
+The review shall examine performance in all of the following outcomes, as defined by the department California promise neighborhoods shall provide the department with a report.
+The department may add requirements to the report, but the report shall include, but is not necessarily limited to, all of the following information: